 Hanka Kastelicová is the Executive Producer of Documentaries for HBO Europe.
 Based at the Prague office, she works closely with HBO Europe’s production centres in Warsaw, Budapest and Bucharest, and is responsible for the development and production of HBO Europe’s documentary films.
 She earned a Master of Arts degree from the Faculty of Film and TV Documentary Department at the Academy of Performing Arts in Prague.
-She continued her professional career in Slovenia, where she worked for more than 25 years as a documentary director and producer, and later as a commissioning editor and Head of Development of documentary programming.
-As an experienced and dedicated documentary filmmaker, she has been lecturing on documentary filmmaking.
-She has also served as a moderator and participant on numerous industry panels and other documentary events.
+She continued her professional career in Slovenia, where she worked for more than 25 years as a documentary director and producer, and later as a Commissioning Editor and Head of Development of Documentary Programming.
+As an experienced and dedicated documentary filmmaker, she has been lecturing on documentary filmmaking and served as a moderator and participant on numerous industry panels and other documentary events.

 European Film Academy-award-winning director Nino Kirtadze was born in Tbilisi, Georgia.
 She is one of the few Georgian directors who made her cinematic debut in France and quickly established herself as one of the best documentary directors worldwide.
 She focuses on controversial subjects, placing the accent on the human drama and creating deep insightful human portraits.
 Her films have won international acclaim and numerous prestigious prizes at festivals worldwide, including Best Director Prize at Sundance for Durakovo - Village of Fools, the European Film Academy award for Pipeline Next Door, Germany’s top documentary award, the Adolf Grimme Gold, for Chechen Lullaby and the Cinema du Réel award for Tell My Friends That I’m Dead.
 Her films have been presented at top world festivals, including Cannes, Toronto, Sundance, IDFA and RIDM.
 Nino Kirtadze is also a scriptwriter and actress.
 During the troubled years in the Caucasus in 1990s she also worked as a war correspondent for the AFP and for the AP, covering the war in Chechnya and other armed conflicts in the region.
 Since 1997, Nino Kirtadze has been living in France and working with Peter Brook, Ben Gazzara, Vittorio Gassman, Jean-Pierre Ameris and Claude Goretta.
 She works on a regular basis with different national and international organisations and film schools as a consultant, jury, lecturer and tutor.